smatula/upv/README.md

 5. Runs make update
 6. Update periodic jobs to contain correct slack notification for new job.
 7. Performs git add to new/updated jobs files (periodic and presubmits) if exist.

+After running
-8. Check output for ERRORs and WARNINGs.
+1. Check output for ERRORs and WARNINGs.
-9. Verify changes.
+2. Verify changes/updates are correct.